Yelp/yelp-fusion/docs/tutorials/get-start-yelp-api-v3.md

 > **Note**
 >
-> Please keep the client id and secret to yourself since they are credentials for your app to call Yelp API.
+> Please keep the client id and secret to yourself since they are credentials for your app to call Yelp's API.

 ### Get an access token